apache/incubator-kie-kogito-runtimes/README.md

             * Write an article about the improvements you did!
 Contact us if you don't have write authorization on the blog yet.

-        * with [ohloh](https://www.ohloh.net/p/jboss-drools/contributors) which also has statistics
+        * with [Open Hub](https://www.openhub.net/p/jboss-drools/contributors) which also has statistics

         * in [the GitHub web interface](https://github.com/droolsjbpm).